Reservoir Computing with Magnetic Thin Films: Experimental Procedure and Parameters

-During the simulation, material parameters such as exchange interaction, an\-iso\-tropies, and atomic moments are defined by the material and remain unaltered.
-Parameters controlling the input mapping, field intensity $b$, intrinsic magnetic damping $\alpha$, and a post-state collection filter $a$ are tuned.
+During simulation, material parameter values such as exchange interaction, an\-iso\-tropies, and atomic moments are defined by the material and remain unaltered.
+The simulation parameters are given in Table~\ref{tab:material param}.
+These include exchange constants and second-order uniaxial anisotropy constants.
+To conduct accurate temperature calculations (section~\ref{sec:paths}), rescaling exponents and Curie temperature information are also included.